mobile-michel/database-github/src/index.md

 ---
 title: Main GitHub repos
-description: Some of the important GitHub repositories.
+description: Some of the important GitHub repositories with Netlify deploy.
 layout: base
 ---
 ## Repos with database support